What is this subject about?

 How is the course assessed?

-Assessment is 80% exam and 20% coursework, which is written in the second year.
+Assessment is by three written exam papers (worth 80% of the final mark) and coursework (worth 20% of the final mark).
+The coursework is written in the second year.

 What skills will I develop in this course?